Last updated on: February 14th, 2023

 -

-An employee who is a member of the Reserves has been employed in civilian employment for at least 6 consecutive months; and has volunteered for service and, as a result, is required to be absent from work for the purpose of service, is entitled to a unpaid leave of absence in accordance with the purpose of service.
+An employee who is a member of the Reserves has been employed by the same employer in civilian employment for at least 6 consecutive months and has volunteered for service and, as a result, is required to be absent from work for the purpose of service, is entitled to an unpaid leave of absence in accordance with the purpose of service.
+The period of unpaid leave to which an employee is entitled is the period required to accommodate the period of service for which the employee is required to be absent from work.

 An employer who has granted unpaid leave to an employee shall permit the employee to resume work in the position occupied by the employee at the time such unpaid leave commenced or, if that position no longer exists, in a comparable position with not less than the same wages and benefits the employee would have received if the employee wasn’t granted the leave of absence.